kumahq/kuma/docs/madr/decisions/006-mesh-traffic-permission.md

     kuma.io/mesh: mesh-1
 ```

-This allows filtering policies by mesh using kumactl.
+This allows filtering policies by mesh using kubectl.
 If the label is unset it will be added automatically by the webhook to be "kuma.io/mesh: default".

 #### Scope is namespaced